Research Apprenticeship

-In order to involve graduate students in research activities early in their training and to aid them in choosing their Master’s Thesis topic, two semesters of research apprenticeship are required of all first year students.
+In order to involve graduate students in research activities early in their training and to aid the graduate students in choosing their Master’s Thesis topic, two semesters of research apprenticeship are required of all first year students.
 Students are accepted into the program to work with a specific advisor and will complete the research apprenticeship experience by working within the advisor’s established research program.
-The research apprenticeship is a non credit-bearing requirement that involves a commitment of approximately 5-8 hours per week where students assisting a faculty member in ongoing research activities and in beginning to develop research questions of their own.
+The research apprenticeship is a non credit-bearing requirement that involves a commitment of approximately 5-8 hours per week where students assist a faculty member in ongoing research activities, and beginning to develop research questions of their own.
 Thus, students should begin to explore possible thesis ideas with their advisors early in their graduate training.
-Although not required, students are strongly encouraged to consider projects that are closely linked to their advisors’ ongoing research.
+Although not required, students are strongly encouraged to consider projects that are linked closely to their advisors’ ongoing research.

 The research apprenticeship experience is, by design, a flexible arrangement in which students and faculty can work together closely and develop a mentoring relationship.
-Each apprenticeship experience is unique, because faculty are involved in different projects and these projects may be in different stages of development when a student first joins them.
+Each faculty member is involved in different projects and these projects may be in very different stages of development when a student first joins them, making each apprenticeship experience unique.
 However, all apprenticeship experiences will include:

 - regular meetings with the faculty advisor that include discussions of the apprenticeship project as well as the student’s interests and potential thesis topics;